 Enquiry, application & alumni processes

 If you wish to enquire or apply to Edinburgh Napier University you will be asked to submit your details into our customer databases.
-When you do this you will be registered to receive e-newsletters and other email communications from us.
-You can unsubscribe from this by sending an email to firstname.lastname@example.org
+When you do this you will have the option to 'opt-in' to receiving e-newsletters and other communications from us.
+You can unsubscribe from these by clicking the unsubscribe link or by sending an email to firstname.lastname@example.org

 with REMOVE in the subject line.

-We also have a press news list which you can join.
+We also have a press news list which you can join by emailing EdNapierNews@Napier.ac.uk.
 To unsubscribe from this list email EdNapierNews@napier.ac.uk with REMOVE in the subject line.

 We maintain a database of our alumni and proactively keep them engaged about our alumni services.
 Find out more about how the University handles alumni data here.